chatwoot/docs/docs/product/channels/whatsapp/twilio.md

 Your freshly configured WhatsApp inbox should now appear in your list of inboxes.
 To see this and to make additional settings in your WhatsApp inbox, go to Settings → Inboxes → click the gear icon on the associated WhatsApp inbox.

-All the Additional Settings available are the same as given in your Twitter inbox.
-We recommend going through [this link](https://www.chatwoot.com/docs/product/channels/twitter#additional-inbox-settings) to understand the same.
+All the additional settings available are the same as those in your Twitter inbox.
+We recommend going through [this link](/docs/product/channels/twitter#additional-inbox-settings) to understand the same.